Psilocybin and the brain

 Normal role

-Via input from cortex and limbic structures (especially the amygdala and hippocampus), psilocin affects the hypothalamus indirectly.
-As a result, bodily sensations may change during a session: you may feel warmer or colder, less or more thirsty, or notice a shift in sexual energy.
+Through input from the cortex and limbic structures (particularly the amygdala and hippocampus), psilocin indirectly affects the hypothalamus.
+This can cause bodily sensations to change during a session: you might feel warmer or colder, less or more thirsty, or notice a shift in sexual energy.

 Receptor density